Quintet Private Bank: Business overview

-Quintet Private Bank is headquartered in Luxembourg with a presence in 35 cities across Europe, including in Belgium, Denmark, Germany, Netherlands and the United Kingdom.
-As of end 2023, the company counted 1,701 employees (FTE) and €92 billion in total client assets.
+Quintet Private Bank is headquartered in Luxembourg with a presence in 30 cities across Europe, including in Belgium, Denmark, Germany, Netherlands, and the United Kingdom.
+As of the end of 2025, the company had 1,650 employees and €105.1 billion in total client assets.
 It is owned by Precision Capital, a Luxembourg-based bank holding company controlled by members of the Al Thani family of Qatar.

 Quintet provides wealth management and additional investment services through its Financial Intermediaries and Asset Servicing business lines.
 Quintet has subsidiaries in European countries: Puilaetco in Belgium, Merck Finck Privatbankiers in Germany, Quintet Luxembourg in Luxembourg, InsingerGIlissen in Netherlands and Brown Shipley in the United Kingdom.
 In 2020, Quintet opened for business in Denmark.
+In 2023, Quintet expanded its private-market offering through partnerships with BlackRock and Moonfare.

 Quintet's Financial Intermediaries business line provides a range of services for external asset managers and multi-family offices.
 These include custody and execution services as well as access to CIO research, lending, private markets investments and structured products.
 Quintet's Financial Intermediaries business line operates in the UK, Luxembourg, Belgium and Netherlands.
 Quintet's Asset Servicing business line provides a range of services for asset managers, insurance companies and banks.
 These include: fund services for institutional and private investors and for independent asset managers; custody services, trading and lending facilities.
 As an independent depository, Quintet maintains an open-architecture platform that is connected to a high number of external fund administrators and management companies in Luxembourg.